subhajit69/LoggingApp/README.md

   * `RequestLogging` and `RequestExceptionLogging` method can also be called for logging message and exception from required places creating instance `LoggingMessageProcessorAttribute` and `LoggingExceptionProcessorAttribute` class respectively.

 ### Authors and Contributors
-Find my profile in GitHub Subhajit Ray, (@subhajit69)
+Find my profile in GitHub, Subhajit Ray, https://github.com/subhajit69

 ### Support or Contact
 Having trouble with configuration?
 Drop a mail to subhajit.ray69@gmail.com